LoneConquerorer/famle-automata/README.md

 ## FaMLE;Automata

-A multiplayer musical application of Conway's game of Life.
-The webapp created as a new take on sequencers.
+A multiplayer musical application of Conway's game of Life, a webapp created as a new take on sequencers.

 For performance by the MIT Laptop Ensemble.